ajinorisan/TOSAddon-public/tos_google_translate/README.md

 ## English Explanation

+Sorry, the name of the zip file was wrong, please unzip or rename it again. to “s”_google_translate is correct, not to “d”_google_toranslate.

+　The ZIP file in this location has been modified.
+Also, Korean is now supported.
+The add-on version is v0.9.4.

 If you have the old exe file, please re-download and unzip it.

-　The version of the exe file is 1.0.0.The latest version of the add-on is 0.9.3.
+　The version of the exe file is 1.0.0.The latest version of the add-on is 0.9.4.
 Earlier versions are slow.

 Install “Tos Google Translate v0.9.3” from the Add-ons Manager.